• Skip to primary navigation

 How different plants survive frost

-Freezing weather kill plants in the garden, right?
-Well, it depends.
-Plants hold up very differently to frost.
-In this post, we share a picture and video comparison on how different plants survive frost.
-I knew about this, but it was very interesting to observe it first hand.
+In this article, we share a picture and video comparison of how different plants survive frost.
+It was very interesting to observe it firsthand.

-Why it is important to know how different plants survive frost
+Why is it important to know how different plants survive frost

 Growing a garden in the northern cold climate we constantly deal with frost.
 We can have frost as late as June, and as early as August, even though our official frost-free dates are around May 26 – Sep.
 9.

-The temperature outside dropped to -6°C = 21.2 °F outside, and -2°C = 28.4°F in the greenhouse.
-That is cold!
 We took the pictures after the frost in the morning and a few days later; cold days!

 See what happened.

-All summer crops froze
+All summer crop froze

 How different plants survive frost

-Summer crops are: Beans, Basel, Cantaloupe, Corn, Cucumber, Eggplant, Okra, Bell & Chile Peppers, Potato leave, Pumpkin, Squash, Sweet Potato, Tomato, Watermelon, Zucchini.
+Summer crops are: Beans, Basel, Cantaloupe, Corn, Cucumber, Eggplant, Okra, Bell & Chile Peppers, Potato leave, Pumpkin, Squash, Sweet Potato, Tomato, Watermelon, Zucchini …

 All of these plants need frost protection, or they will freeze.
+However, there is a difference between them.

 Fruit does not freeze right away